reddustbuchi/ee.ylss/README.md

 # ee.ydv ("Youtube Deep Viewer")
-This console application can download any part (interval) of any Youtube live stream between point at 7 days ago and current time.
+This console application can download any part (interval) of any Youtube live stream between point at 7 days ago and current time
 <br><br>

 ## Quick Start